konveyor/tackle-test-generator-cli/README.md

 ## Execute Command

-Executes generated JUnit test cases in the legacy or the refactored application.
-These two execution modes are supported via the `execute mono` and `execute micro` sub-commands.
+Executes generated JUnit test cases on the application under test.
+The application version (legacy or modernized) to run the tests on can specified in the toml file, via the general options `monolith_app_path` (list of paths to application classes) and `app_classpath_file` (file containing paths to jar files that  represent the library dependencies of app).

 ```
 usage: tkltest execute [-h] [-cc] [-jr] [-ofli] [-rp REPORTS_PATH]
                        [-tc TEST_CLASS]
-                       {mono,micro} ...

-positional arguments:
-  {mono,micro}
-    mono                Execute tests on monolithic app version
-    micro               Execute tests on refactored (microservice) app version

 optional arguments:
   -h, --help            show this help message and exit